Symmetry Energy Expansion with Strange Dense Matter: Abstract

 \section{Abstract}

-The Quantum Chromodynamics (QCD) phase diagram at large densities and low temperatures can be probed both by neutron stars and low-energy heavy-ion collisions.
-Heavy-ion collisions are nearly isospin symmetric systems, whereas neutron stars are highly isospin asymmetric since they are neutron-rich.
+The quantum chromodynamics (QCD) phase diagram at large densities and low temperatures can be probed using both neutron stars and low-energy heavy-ion collisions.
+Heavy-ion collisions are nearly isospin-symmetric systems, whereas neutron stars are highly isospin asymmetric since they are neutron rich.
 The symmetry-energy expansion is used to connect these regimes across isospin asymmetry.
 However, the current symmetry-energy expansion does not account for strange particles.
-In this work, we include finite strangeness by redefining the isospin asymmetry parameter and the symmetry-energy expansion in a way that is consistent with QCD SU(3) flavor symmetry.
+In this work, we include finite strangeness by redefining the isospin-asymmetry parameter and the symmetry-energy expansion in a way that is consistent with QCD SU(3) flavor symmetry.
 Our new symmetry energy works well beyond typical neutron star central densities and admits a skewness term in the presence of strangeness for the case of weak equilibrium.